Especialização - Janaina

 For the field in general, it's worth remembering the downsides to centralized computing.
 We must take steps to keep users in control as we grow the power of the network.
 It's essential that we keep a strong front end to balance out improved back-end features.

 What 2034 Will BringIf I keep up my exercise schedule, I stand a good chance of experiencing computers thirty years from now.
 According to Moore's Law, computer power doubles every 18 months, meaning that computers will be a million times more powerful by 2034.
-According to
+According to Nielsen's Law of Internet bandwidth, connectivity to the home grows by 50% per year; by 2034, we'll have 200,000 times more bandwidth.

 That same year, I'll own a computer that runs at 3 PHz CPU speed, has a petabyte of memory, half an exabyte of harddisk-equivalent storage, and connects to the Internet with a bandwidth of a quarter terabit per second (peta is 1015, or a million giga; exa is 1018, or a billion giga).